-Taking a double decker VIP night bus with air-conditioned, toilets on board, blankets and pillows at around 150,000LAK (verified by destinations) will be good option to go anywhere in Laos, but it takes time, of course.
+Taking a double-decker VIP night bus with air-conditioned, toilets on board, blankets, and pillows at around 150,000LAK (verified by destinations) will be a good option to go anywhere in Laos, but it takes time, of course.
 You can buy the tickets through your accommodation or at the station directly.
-Take your shoes off and put in the plastic bag before boarding on the bus.
-You can bring your own snacks, eye mask, ear plugs and sleeping meds for the pleasant experience of your own.
+Take your shoes off and put them in the plastic bag before boarding on the bus.
+You can bring your own snacks, eye mask, earplugs, and sleeping meds for a pleasant experience of your own.
 A twin bunk is for 2 people to share.
-For your most privacy, think to pay two tickets to get the whole bunk for yourself.
+For your most privacy, think to paying two tickets to get the whole bunk for yourself.

-Trying local bus with a fan-cooled brings you a super experience in Laos including watching Lao music video, regular stop for cigarette, loading and uploading cargo or even peeing in the bush.
+Trying a local bus with a fan-cooled brings you a super experience in Laos including watching a Lao music video, regular stops for cigarettes, loading and unloading cargo, or even peeing in the bush.

-A completed preparation for whole services before travelling will keep you stress-free and travel agent can easily assist you in this case.
-Don’t hesitate to contact Laos Travel team in this case.
+A completed preparation for whole services before traveling will keep you stress-free and a travel agent can easily assist you in this case.
+Don’t hesitate to contact the Laos Travel team in this case.

-Rivers are very important in navigable waterways in Laos, including stretches of the Mekong, Nam Ou, Nam Ngum, Xe Kong and some other arteries, among of which, Mekong is the longest and most important route.
-Since the route 13 has been upgraded, Mekong remains links Huay Xai and Luang Prabang by slow boats instead from Huay Xai to Savannakhet in the South as before.
-Smaller boats still cruise on smaller rivers, but all depends on the water levels if it is high enough to operate or not.
+Rivers are very important in navigable waterways in Laos, including stretches of the Mekong, Nam Ou, Nam Ngum, Xe Kong, and some other arteries, among which, the Mekong is the longest and most important route.
+Since route 13 has been upgraded, Mekong remains links Huay Xai and Luang Prabang by slow boats instead from Huay Xai to Savannakhet in the South as before.
+Smaller boats still cruise on smaller rivers, but it all depends on the water levels if it is high enough to operate or not.

-Lao Airlines (QV) is the main domestic carrier in Laos which provide excellent customer service and run more professionally.
+Lao Airlines (QV) is the main domestic carrier in Laos that provides excellent customer service and runs more professionally.
 However, due to lack of competition, the airfares can be steep and more limited flights to every destination on every day of the week.
-But anyway, this can save considerable time on a short visit while Laos airport are small which also save your time to present less than normal schedule.
+But anyway, this can save considerable time on a short visit while Laos airport is small which also save your time to present less than normal schedule.

 VI.
 Places to visit & Things to do in Laos

-Getting to Laos means to explore the area’s unspoiled natural beauty as this landlocked country remains one of the most pristine and culturally rich countries in South East Asia (SEA).
-Laos is known for its spectacular limestone mountains, forests, waterfalls, French colonial architecture, sacred temples, ethnic villages, making it real adventure in SEA.
-Although often being overshadowed by its neighboring countries, Laos still has plenty to offer with benefit of less crowded and provides a perfect setting for the relaxing and laidback atmosphere as well as adventure sports and outdoor activities.
+Getting to Laos means exploring the area’s unspoiled natural beauty as this landlocked country remains one of the most pristine and culturally rich countries in South East Asia (SEA).
+Laos is known for its spectacular limestone mountains, forests, waterfalls, French colonial architecture, sacred temples, ethnic villages, making it a real adventure in SEA.
+Although often being overshadowed by its neighboring countries, Laos still has plenty to offer with the benefit of being less crowded and providing a perfect setting for the relaxing and laidback atmosphere as well as adventure sports and outdoor activities.

 Let’s see!
 For those who prefer the slow and peaceful spaces, a spiritual tour at sacred temples in main places such as Luang Prabang, Pak Ou Caves, Vientiane, Champasak (Wat Phou), etc will work well.
 Wake up early in the morning to take part in Alms giving ceremony to the monks is definitely great.
 Other things to do are walking around Luang Prabang Old Quarter, watching the daily life of locals, attending colorful night markets, joining a cooking class or food tour.
 Why not?

-The best areas for this great experience is Northern Laos with most pristine mountains and adventurous trails such as Nong Khiaw, Luang Nam Tha, Phongsaly…where you can access to remote villages & meet ethnic minorities.
+The best areas for this great experience are Northern Laos with the most pristine mountains and adventurous trails such as Nong Khiaw, Luang Nam Tha, Phongsaly…where you can access remote villages & meet ethnic minorities.
 Don’t forget to check out the 4,000 Islands for kayaking, biking, and trekking.
-Those who seek for a truly unique historic experience, you should visit the Plain of Jars and the Vieng Xai Caves.
-Pay a visit to museums or other historical sites throughout the country brings you a deeper understanding about the destination where you are visiting.
+Those who seek a truly unique historic experience should visit the Plain of Jars and the Vieng Xai Caves.
+Paying a visit to museums or other historical sites throughout the country brings you a deeper understanding of the destination where you are visiting.

 Read more about Best places to visit in Laos at: https://laostravel.com/best-places-to-visit-in-laos/